Although the technology is improving, it's hard to get an accurate body fat measurement from most available commercial body fat analyzers.

 - Underwater weighing.
-Also known as hydrodensitometry, this method involves sitting on a special chair submerged under water.
-Your underwater weight or body density is then used to calculate your percentage of body fat.
+This method involves first being weighed on dry land and then while sitting on a special chair lowered under water.
+Your weight measurements on land and underwater are then used to determine your body density and calculate your body fat percentage.

 These scans can provide the most precise body composition measurements, especially for intra-abdominal fat measurement.
-They are expensive, however, and are usually not indicated solely for measuring body fat.
+But they're expensive and aren't usually used only for measuring body fat.
 Imaging tests such as ultrasound may also be used to measure body composition.

-- Bray GA, et al. Determining body composition in adults. https://www.uptodate.com/contents/search.
+- Perreault L. Determining body composition in adults. https://www.uptodate.com/contents/search.
 Accessed Jan.
-9, 2018.
+30, 2020.

 - Shepherd J, et al. Body composition by DXA.
 Bone.
 2017; doi:10.1016/j.bone.2017.06.010.